la2050/archive/_projects/2016/open-house-la-making-los-angeles-more-open-to-more-housing.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Open House LA encourages residents and policy makers to be more open to adding more housing of all types in Los Angeles County. it is urgent -- and possible-- to build more housing in LA county more rapidly.
+Our project will produce engaging and easy to understand visuals and a report explaining how the housing we live in today was built, why housing production slowed in recent decades, and how we can accelerate adding housing of all types so that LA can have homes for all types of people.
 project_impact: '["Housing affordability","Resilient communities","Homelessness"]'
 project_proposal_best_place: >-
   We cannot live better in LA unless there are enough homes so people can afford